orsinium/notes/notes-en/ncd.md

 ## Let's practice!

 I've implemented Entropy-based NCD in the [textdistance](https://github.com/orsinium/textdistance) Python library.
-Let's get it and have a look on the results for different synthetic input sequences.
+Let's get it and have a look at the results for different synthetic input sequences.

 ```python
 >>> from textdistance import entropy_ncd